plr-100daysOfSwift/05-Project5/README.md

 Bonus: Once you’ve done those three, there’s a really subtle bug in our game and I’d like you to try finding and fixing it.

 To trigger the bug, look for a three-letter word in your starting word, and enter it with an uppercase letter.
 Once it appears in the table, try entering it again all lowercase – you’ll see it gets entered.
 Can you figure out what causes this and how to fix it?

+## Projetc 12 - Challenge 3

+3. Modify Project 5 so that it saves the current word and all the player’s entries to UserDefaults, then loads them back when the app launches.